in28minutes/java-cheat-sheet/README.md

 }
 ```

-LetÕs now try to sort a list containing objects of Cricketer class.
+Let's now try to sort a list containing objects of Cricketer class.
 ```
 List<Cricketer> cricketers = new ArrayList<Cricketer>();
 cricketers.add(new Cricketer("Bradman", 9996));